sensu/sensu-docs/content/sensu-core/0.29/reference/filters.md

 The `check_dependencies` filter is included in every install of Sensu.
 This filter can be applied to a handler using the "filter" or "filters" handler definition attribute.
-The `check_dependencies` filter matches events when an even already exisits, enabling the user to reduce notification noise, only being notified for the "root cause" of a given failure.
+The `check_dependencies` filter matches events when an event already exists, enabling the user to reduce notification noise, only being notified for the "root cause" of a given failure.